ecrcpapers/2020_sc_hgemv_artifacts/README.md

 ```
 mpiexec -n 2 ./test_hgemv_dist_3d 128 64 32 64 4 1.1 -5 1
 ```
 where we added the third dimension (32) to the grid.
-The meaning of the other command line parameters remains the same: leaf size, 1D approx order, eta, number of vectors, and check for the results.
+The meaning of the other command line parameters remains the same: leaf size, Chebychev approx order, eta, number of vectors, and check for the results.
 The number of vectors is negative and it means we only want to test for a specific number, in this case 5.
 The above command should produce an output like this
 ```
 Local Rank  0 Pid  57189 on    jasmine device  0 [0x06] Tesla K80
 Local Rank  1 Pid  57190 on    jasmine device  1 [0x07] Tesla K80